cuxtud/vCD-tf/README.md

 5. Create a tf profile in the vmware vcenter cloud type
 6. vars with sensitive data and default values to be added to the tf profile
 7. Edit the layout and scope the tf profile which gets added to cypher
+8. Add a python task with the working path of the python script.
+9. Add a provisioning workflow and add the task in the post provisioning phase
-8. Try a test deploy using Instances -> Add.
+10. Try a test deploy using Instances -> Add.
-9. Create a form with all the inputs to be requested from the user catalog.
+11. Create a form with all the inputs to be requested from the user catalog.
-10. Create a catalog of type instance and use the form for input type
+12. Create a catalog of type instance and use the form for input type
-11. Map the morpheus vars to the tf vars input expected from the user
+13. Map the morpheus vars to the tf vars input expected from the user
-12. Make sure the catalog is accessible to the correct user role as this would be part of tenant onboarding.
+14. Make sure the catalog is accessible to the correct user role as this would be part of tenant onboarding.